jack9789/proxmox-opnsense-vlan-lab/docs/01-hardware-spec.md

 **VLAN Configuration:**
 ```
-VLAN 10 (Management): Untagged on port 24, Tagged on ports 2,3
+VLAN 10 (Management): Untagged on port 1, Tagged on ports 2,8
-VLAN 20 (Servers): Tagged on ports 2,3
+VLAN 20 (Servers): Tagged on ports 2,8
-VLAN 30 (Clients): Untagged on ports 4-10, Tagged on ports 2,3
+VLAN 30 (Clients):  Tagged on ports 2,8
-VLAN 40 (Attacker): Untagged on ports 11-15, Tagged on ports 2,3
+VLAN 40 (Attacker): Tagged on ports 2,8
 ```

 ---